LukSroczynski/Notes/README.md

 ```
   git branch
 ```
-> Shows us a list of existing branch'es
+> Shows us a list of existing branches